yiit/ENFi32_07022026/docs/source/Plugin/_Plugin.rst

 See :ref:`Rules: Formatting referred values <Formatting values>` on how this can be customized.
 Just remember such formatting cannot "make up" more decimals than what was set here in the task setup.

+Stats
+^^^^^

+(Added: 2022/07/11)

+This checkbox allows to collect some historic data of this task value.
+On ESP32 it will collect upto 255 samples.
+On ESP8266 this is limited to 16 samples due to memory.

+When checked, the last N samples of each checked task value will be shown in a chart in the "Statistics" section.

+Hide
+^^^^

+When Hide is checked, the value will be hidden from the graph by default, but can be enabled by clicking the colored tag above the graph.

+Axis
+^^^^

+Per Value you can select on what axis (Left or Right, 1..4) the value should be shown.
+This helps keeping the graph charts usable when the value units are in different ranges/magnitudes.

 Unit of Measure